Safe Food Handling

 Food Safety Fact Sheets Source: U.S. Department of Agriculture, FSIS

 Contains facts sheets on a variety of topics, including safe food handling; meat, poultry, and egg product preparation; at-risk populations; and foodborne illnesses.
-Additional materials for download can be found here.
+Additional materials for download can be found on their consumer education materials page.

 Food Safety Materials Source: University of Nebraska Cooperative Extension